11 Costly Yet Common Mistakes Companies Make with New Office Space

 There’s many examples that only come from experience.
 A competent technology designer will account for these.

 #5 Going big on a statement piece

 This one is painful.
 Not only because of the cost but because you’ll be reminded everyday that it wasn’t a good idea.
 You’ll be able to spot this one when the response to “Why is that there?” is “The CEO wants it.”

 - We’re a Fun Company = The marble ping pong table placed front and center in the office.
 You’ll spend company time navigating around it 20x a day and nobody can use it because its in the center of the office.

 - We’re a Trendy Company = The $30,000 entryway logo design made out of handcrafted yarn by a custom designer that slowly becomes just as noticeable as the nicks on the wall from when the ping pong table was moved out.

-- We’re a Sophisticated Company = The beautiful custom etching on every glass front that makes it impossible to see if anyone is in the room or not.
-You’ll see a lot of people on the floor checking for this one.
+- We’re a Sophisticated Company = The beautiful custom etching on every glass front that makes it impossible to see if anyone is occupying the room.
+You’ll see a lot of people on the floor checking.